microsoft/pxt/docs/about.md

 # About

-The Microsoft Programming Experience Toolkit (PXT) is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.
+The **Microsoft Programming Experience Toolkit (PXT)** is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.
 PXT's underlying programming language is a subset of TypeScript (leaving out JavaScript dynamic features).

+PXT is also named **MakeCode** for non-techies.

 The main features of PXT are: